shamim0754/Java8/readme.md

 LocalDate - represent date with a default format of yyyy-MM-dd.<br>
 LocalTime - represents time with a default format of HH-mm-ss.zzz(nano second)<br>
 LocalDateTime - represents a date-time, with the default format as yyyy-MM-dd-HH-mm-ss.zzz<br>
-As their names indicate, they represent the local Date/Time from the system defualt  time zone
+As their names indicate, they represent the local Date/Time from the  system clock in the default time zone

 1. Getting current time

 	Update App.java